vivek-bhave/churn-analysis-from-sql-to-ml/README.md

-## Churn Analysis from SQL to ML

-## Problem Statement
-Customer churn describes the breakdown of the relationship between a customer and a company.
-When customers start leaving, it directly impacts the company’s revenue and growth.
-It also increases customer acquisition cost (the investment required to bring new customers) and reduces customer lifetime value (the total expected revenue from a customer over time).

-Because of this, it becomes important to understand *why* customers are leaving before directly looking for solutions.

-In this project, the focus is not only on prediction, but on understanding the problem from different perspectives.
-I will explore this using multiple approaches, including SQL-based analysis, numerical and graphical analysis, statistical insights, and finally interpretable machine learning models such as Logistic Regression and Decision Trees.

-The idea is to see how each method contributes to understanding the problem, and where machine learning provides deeper insight beyond simple analysis.

-## Approach
-1. Basic SQL  amd Numerical analysis
-    - Behavioral Feature Analysis for Churn
-        - The important Features are
-            1. Support Calls
-            2. Payment Delay
-            3. Total Spend
-            4. Contract Length
-            5. Last Interaction
-            6. Gender

-2. Graphical Analysis
-3. Statistical Analysis
-4. Classical Interpretable ML Analysis

-## Dataset
-The dataset contains customer-related features such as age, tenure, usage frequency, support calls, subscription type, and churn status.

-Target variable:
-- Churn (whether the customer left or not)
+## Churn Analysis: From SQL to Understanding to ML

+### Problem Statement

+Customer churn is not just a metric — it reflects the point where the relationship between a customer and a company begins to break.

+When customers leave, the impact is not limited to lost revenue.
+It increases acquisition costs and weakens long-term value.
+Because of this, predicting churn is useful, but understanding *why it happens* is more important.

+This project approaches churn as a behavioral problem rather than only a predictive task.

+Instead of directly building models, the analysis begins by exploring how customer behavior changes across different conditions, identifying where noticeable shifts in churn occur.

+The goal is to move step by step: from observation → to structured understanding → to validated learning through machine learning.

+---

+### Approach

+1. **SQL-Based Behavioral Analysis**

+   * Identifying patterns in churn across different features
+   * Detecting thresholds where customer behavior shifts
+   * Constructing meaningful groupings based on churn patterns

+   Key features identified:

+   * Support Calls
+   * Payment Delay
+   * Total Spend
+   * Contract Length
+   * Last Interaction
+   * Gender

+2. **Graphical Analysis**

+   * Visualizing trends and validating observed patterns

+3. **Statistical Analysis**

+   * Checking whether observed differences are consistent and meaningful

+4. **Interpretable Machine Learning**

+   * Using models like Logistic Regression and Decision Trees
+   * Understanding feature importance and decision boundaries
+   * Validating whether earlier insights hold under a learning framework

+---

+### Dataset

+The dataset includes customer-level behavioral and demographic features such as:

+* Age
+* Tenure
+* Usage Frequency
+* Support Calls
+* Payment Delay
+* Subscription Type
+* Contract Length
+* Total Spend
+* Last Interaction

+**Target Variable:**

+* Churn (1 = customer left, 0 = customer stayed)